fylgja/site/src/components/utilpack/index.md

 You can by changing the `$utilpack-separator: "\:"`.

 _The Tailwind separator can conflict with specific tools and linters._
-_Since it uses specific characters that are normally marked as unsafe._
+_Since it uses specific characters that are normally marked as unsafe or need escaping._

 ## FAQ